c-blake/suggest/README.md

 Also, SymSpell's large memory requirements make it likely one of the fiercer memory competitors.
-There are of course system facilities to help with this problem such as `mlock` and `MAP_LOCKED` and such (also a bit easier to use with persistent files), if the developer thinks to use them.
+There are of course system facilities to help with this problem such as `mlock` and `MAP_LOCKED` and such (also a bit easier to use with persistent files than volatile "language runtime" data structures), if the developer thinks to use them. [ They may also require CAP_IPC_LOCK or superuser priviliges. ]

 The TL;DR?
 While a well-implemented SymSpell can indeed be faster than a similarly well-implemented linear scan, it is far more "performance risky".